 Science fiction is filled with all types of stories about all types of people from all walks of life.
 When you combine these elements with the classic themes and big ideas of the genre, you're guaranteed some excellent reads.

 One of the more interesting approaches to the category is when we follow the journeys of adult characters through a speculative landscape.
-Sure, YA adventures are great; but when you must balance a job and a family too, sci-fi novels become more relatable.
+Sure, young adult adventures are great; but when you must balance a job and a family too, sci-fi novels become more relatable.

-And even if a story isn't about the everyday concerns of being an adult, sometimes exploring the pervasive issues plaguing society and the world around us adds depth to a classic science fiction tale.
-Let's explore some adult sci-fi books which fit that bill.
+Even if a story isn't about the everyday concerns of being an adult, sometimes exploring the pervasive issues plaguing society and the world around us adds depth to a classic science fiction tale.
+Let's explore some adult sci-fi books that fit the bill.

 Originally published in 1997, LeVar Burton's debut novel remains timely and relevant over two decades later.
 When the first Black president is assassinated by a white supremacist merely days after he's elected, chaos breaks out across the United States.
 Riots and economic turmoil lead to a civil war.